- 1 Rightfully Size a Hydraulic Pump and Motor

 3 major factors are worth considering when it comes to sizing a motor to drive a centrifugal pump.
 They are:

 The horsepower rating of the motor should be greater than that of the pump.
 For example, if the pump requires a power of 6.5HP, the motors should be rated at least 7HP.
 This consideration will ensure that the pump is operated as required.

 2. Typical operation of the pump

 Some pumps operate at the rated design condition of the system.
-However some system operates at variable conditions, therefore you need a motor that can work at various conditions.
+However some system operates under variable conditions, therefore you need a motor that can work under various conditions.